 - A sure way to get blacklisted with recruiters is to go behind their backs and contact the company directly.
 The only time you reach the company directly is if they request it and then you must keep the recruiter updated

 - If you get an interview through the recruiter call them as soon as the interview is over and review how it went and discuss any issues you faced, this will give the recruiter the information to head them off when they speak to the company.

 - If you did not get a job offer after the interview process, discuss this with the recruiter to seek out the reasons so you can avoid them in the future.
 In most cases, the recruiter should know the reasons for the feedback they get from the company.
 When you are probing for these details, make sure you approach it in a friendly tone and ensure the recruiter you value their feedback.

-- Be honest with your recruiter, don’t embarrass them with information that will come out during an interview or background check.
-Also be upfront about you’re compensation requirements, its OK to give a range but to avoid this topic will only work against you and waste time.
+- Be honest with your recruiter; don’t embarrass them with information that will come out during an interview or background check.
+Also, be upfront about your compensation requirements, it’s OK to give a range but to avoid this topic will only work against you and waste time.

 - Never put your entire job search campaign only in the hands of recruiters, you need to take part in all methods of searching for jobs, this will increase your odds of a successful job search with many job offers.